Hayjhay/learningGit/README.md

 # learningGit

 ## deploying site
-Readme shows how the files can be accessed.
+Some other works in here by the stash branch

 ## Developer

-Developed by @williamsdev
+Edited by @williamsdev